-Cobb Counselling Inc. is a private practice in Calgary, Alberta, Canada.
+Cobb & Associates Inc. (or CAI) is a private practice in Calgary, Alberta, Canada.
 It is operated by Dr. Nathan Cobb, who is a Registered Marriage and Family Therapist with a Ph.D. in Marriage and Family Therapy, and is also a Registered Psychologist.

 Personal information refers to information about an identifiable individual.
 Personal information includes information that relates to an individual's personal characteristics (e.g., name, date of birth, home address and telephone number), health (e.g., presenting problem, health history, health services received by the individual, social situation) or activities, views and opinions (e.g., opinions expressed by an individual, an opinion or evaluation of an individual).
 Personal information is to be contrasted with business information (e.g., an individual's business address and telephone number), which is not protected by privacy legislation.

 Our primary purpose in obtaining personal information is to provide psychological assessment, counselling and consulting services to individuals, couples, and families in a responsible and professional manner.
 For example, information may be collected about a client’s health history, family history, physical and psychological condition, and social situation to help assess what their needs are, advise them of their treatment options and help them to receive the treatment they choose.

-It would be rare for Cobb Counselling Inc. to collect such information without the client's express consent, but this might occur in an emergency (e.g., the client is unconscious) or where it is believed the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from a client and there is no reason to believe that the message is not genuine).
+It would be rare for CAI to collect such information without the client's express consent, but this might occur in an emergency (e.g., the client is unconscious) or where it is believed the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from a client and there is no reason to believe that the message is not genuine).

 A secondary purpose of obtaining personal information by CAI is to establish a baseline of health and social information.
-This allows identification of changes occuring over time as part of the provision of psychological services.
+This allows identification of changes occurring over time as part of the provision of psychological services.